Greg Ritchie: 1982 Tour of Pakistan

 Ritchie was not picked in the Australian one day squad.
 He made 96 against Tasmania and was back in the squad.
 He earned selection on the tour to Sharjah.
 However he was omitted from the World Cup squad.

 Ritchie was unable to force his way back into the Australian team.
 He broke a long century drought in January 1988 with 100 against New South Wales.
 That summer he also undertook a promotional walk while injured.

 Ritchie was involved in an incident on a domestic flight on the way to playing WA for the Sheffield Shield final when then-Queensland-teammate Ian Botham assaulted a fellow passenger.
 He was summonsed to appear in front of a Perth Magistrate for offensive behaviour.
 Botham pleaded guilty to a similar change but Ritchie pleaded not guilty.
 The charge was then dismissed.
 Queensland lost the final to WA.

-In 1988-89 Ritchie was appointed Queensland vice captain, and led the side on a number of occasions.
+In 1988-89 Ritchie was appointed Queensland vice captain, and led the team on a number of occasions.
 He scored 114 in an FAI Cup match against Victoria and his innings of 60 in the Cup Final was crucial in helping Queensland win.

 His form was so good there was some talk Ritchie might make the 1989 Ashes squad.
 "I think it's not really up to me to give an opinion," he said.
 "It's like me saying 'you've done a good job as a journo, how do you rate your promotion prospects?' — you're not going to answer that...
 [But] I'm playing better cricket than I ever have before.
 This season I've gone out to simply enjoy the game and I don't really care about selections.
 In the past I've put too much pressure on myself and I've always felt like I had to perform to keep getting selected."

 Allan Border stood down as Queensland captain at the beginning of the 1989/90 season in favour of Ritchie.
 "I've, been fortunate enough to have played under the best captains around. in A. B. [Border] and Greg Chappell, and hopefully I can draw on those experiences", said Ritchie.
-Highlights of the summer included 123 against the touring Pakistan side and 213 against South Australia.
+Highlights of the summer included 123 against the touring Pakistan team and 213 against South Australia.
 Queensland made the Sheffield Shield final but lost to NSW.
 Ritchie enjoyed a lot of success with the bat making 928 first class runs at an average of 54.

 In 1990 there were reports of moves to remove Ritchie as Queensland captain.
 Ritchie wound up retiring from cricket.
-Moves were made to get Ritchie to come back to the side by new coach Jeff Thomson and QCA chief executive Barry Richards.
+Moves were made to get Ritchie to come back to the team by new coach Jeff Thomson and QCA chief executive Barry Richards.

 Ritchie returned to first class cricket at the beginning of the 1991–92 season.
 After a slow start to the season he scored a century against Western Australia.
 Ritchie then retired again, this time for good.